sash20m/go-api-template/readme.md

 ---

 ## Directory Structure
-- cmd --> Contains the app's entry-points
+- /cmd --> Contains the app's entry-points
-  |- server
+  |- /server
      |- /docs
-     |- fixtures.json
      |- main.go
      |- Makefile
-     |- runner.conf
-     |- VERSION
+  |- /another_binary
+- /config --> Contains the config structures that the server uses.
-- internal --> folder where we store application code that should not be reused by other applications
+- internal --> Contains the app's code
-  |- passport
-     |- models
-        |- passport.go
-        |- user.go
-     |- appenv.go
-     |- db_user_test.go
-     |- db_user.go
-     |- handlers_test.go
-     |- handlers.go
-     |- main.go
+   |- /errors
-     |- routes.go
+   |- /handlers
-- pkg --> folder where we store application code that can be reused by other applications
-  |- health
+   |- /middleware
-     |- check.go
+   |- /model
-  |- status
+   |- /storage
-     |- response.go
+   |- server.go
+- /logs --> The folder's files are not in version control.
+Here you'll have the logs of the apps (the ones you specify to be external)
+- /migrations --> Migrations to set up the database schema on your db.
+- /pkg --> Packages used in /internal
-  |- version
+   |- /httputils
-     |- parser.go
+   |- /logger
-- vendor --> directory where we store the vendored modules
+- .air.toml
+- .env --> Not in version control.
+Need to create your own - see below.
 - .gitignore
+- docker-compose.yml
+- Dockerfile
 - go.mod
 - go.sum
 - LICENSE